TechxArtisanStudio/Openterface/docs/product/uconsole-kvm-extension/faq.md

 No. This board occupies the same expansion slot.
 You'll need to choose between cellular connectivity or KVM functionality.

-**:material-chat-question:{ .faq } Why do I need the gasket?**
+**:material-chat-question:{ .faq } Why do I need the washers?**

 The KVM Extension board is 1.0mm thick (thinner than the original 4G/LTE 1.2mm).
-The gasket compensates for this difference and ensures proper spring contactor pressure for reliable connections.
+The washers compensates for this difference and ensures proper spring contactor pressure for reliable connections.

 **:material-chat-question:{ .faq } What tools do I need for installation?**